 In recent years, the fashion retail industry has faced a major shift in customer preferences and practices, including the increasing shift to digital brand engagement, reliance on social media and online dissemination of advertising campaigns as well as the increasing preference amongst consumers to purchase fashion products online rather than in physical stores.
-The growing digitalisation has resulted in increased transparency in the fashion retail industry as customers can easily compare the price, look, quality and origin of products.
-In order to adequately respond to this shift, the Group must be able to effectively grow its online business and adapt its marketing and growth strategies.
-The Group must also monitor and manage its physical stores to ensure that these remain profitable.
-The Group is therefore integrating its physical stores more and more with its online store to make the shopping experience as convenient and easy for the customer as possible.
-Due to the restrictions resulting from the coronavirus (COVID-19) outbreak, retailers have temporarily closed many of their stores for the safety of customers and employees.
-Accordingly, the digital shift in the industry is accelerating since customers that had not been shopping online previously have now entered the online market for the first time.
-The Group is monitoring the shift very closely but if the Group is unable to respond to this shift quickly and effectively enough, it could have a material adverse effect on the Group's business as its future sales could decline, inventory levels could rise, leading to additional costs for storage and potential write-downs relating to the value of excess inventory, and there could be a negative impact on production costs since fixed costs would represent a larger portion of total production costs due to the decline in quantities produced, which could materially adversely affect the Group's results of operations.
+This growing digitalisation has resulted in increased transparency in the fashion retail industry as customers can easily compare the price, look, quality and origin of products.
+In order to adequately respond to this shift, the Group has successfully grown its online business and adapted its marketing and growth strategies, and will need to continue to invest in its digital business to keep up to date with, or even ahead of, market developments and remain competitive in the future.
+The Group has also needed to monitor and manage its physical stores to ensure that these remain profitable and will continue to do so.
+The Group has therefore increasingly integrated its physical stores with its online store to make the shopping experience as convenient and easy for the customer as possible.
+During the restrictions resulting from the coronavirus (COVID-19) outbreak, retailers temporarily closed many of their stores for the safety of customers and employees.
+Accordingly, the digital shift in the industry has accelerated and continues to accelerate since customers that had not been shopping online previously have now entered the online market for the first time.
+The Group is monitoring the shift very closely but if the Group is unable to continue to respond to this shift quickly and effectively enough, it could have a material adverse effect on the Group's business as its future sales could decline, inventory levels could rise, leading to additional costs for storage and potential writedowns relating to the value of excess inventory, and there could be a negative impact on production costs since fixed costs would represent a larger portion of total production costs due to the decline in quantities produced, which could materially adversely affect the Group's results of operations.